 R16 TEI: Low priority for new proposals.
 Most likely no new proposal will be treated.

 R16 UE capabilities: On L1 and Radio features, RAN2 waits for feature list input from RAN1 and RAN4.
 Can anyway evolve running CRs to the extent possible/reasonable, e.g. on R2 feature scope.

+R17: Will not be treated

 Instructions - Summary of tdocs